Azure/azure-sdk-for-js/common/tools/dev-tool/README.md

 ## Installation

 `dev-tool` runs using ts-node, so it does not need to be built.
 It is ready-to-go after a `rush update`.
-It additionally does not need to be installed to a user's machine in order to be used in `package.json` scripts, since it provdes the `dev-tool` binary to any dependent packages through the `bin` entry in its `package.json`.
+It additionally does not need to be installed to a user's machine in order to be used in `package.json` scripts, since it provides the `dev-tool` binary to any dependent packages through the `bin` entry in its `package.json`.
 Simply add `@azure/dev-tool` to the `devDependencies` of a package, and the `dev-tool` binary will become available.
 If you wish to use `dev-tool` from the CLI manually, you can install it globally on your system by running `npm install -g` from this directory.

 ## Usage

-`dev-tool` uses a tree-shaped command hierarchy.
+`dev-tool` uses a command hierarchy.
 For example, at the time of writing, the command tree looks like this:

 `dev-tool`
   - `about` (display command help and information)